opportus/object-mapper/README.md

 #### Custom automatic mapping

-The default `PathFinding` behavior presented above is based on one particular *convention* that the *source* and the *target* have to comply with in order for this strategy to automatically map those for you.
-However, you may want to automatically map *source* and *target* not complying with this particular *convention*...
+The default `PathFinding` strategy presented above is based on a particular use case and convention that the *source*, the *target*, and the mapping logic have to comply with in order for this strategy to automatically map those for you the way you want.
+However, you may want to automatically map *source* and *target* a different way...

-One solution is to implement `PathFindingInterface` defining another *convention* which your *source* and *target* can comply with in order for this custom strategy to "automatically" map those for you the way you need.
+One solution is to implement `PathFindingInterface` defining another convention and mapping logic.

 For concrete example of how to implement `PathFindingInterface`, refer to the default [`PathFinding`](https://github.com/opportus/object-mapper/blob/master/src/PathFinding/PathFinding.php)